danieltran/swift-ui-example-app-koobar/diary.md

 - Which other screens in the app will need to be updated?
 Adding iPad support is rarely a one screen change, but impacts the entire app.

 Additionally there is alot of wasted space in the iPad design and so ideally the layout could better use the extra space by potentially allowing the logo image to take up more space or using a column based layout in landscape orientation with the Sign In and Sign Up buttons vertically stacked.

+# Task 2 - Unit Testing
+I have chosen to use Swift Testing for this task, rather than XCTests which I have used in the past as Swift Testing is the more modern testing framework.
+There are other unit testing frameworks which can be used such as Quick https://github.com/Quick/Quick but I have just stuck with XCTest and now Swift Testing because it's built-in and supported by Apple which reduces one extra dependency in the project.

+Mocks have been manually created for this task in the `SignUpUseCaseTests.swift` file.
+In a real project with a larger code base, then a mocking library, such as Mockable https://github.com/Kolos65/Mockable, might be useful to use to help reduce boilerplate code, improve readability and maintenance.

+I have chosen to test the `start()` function only, as it covers both the `signIn()` and `store()` functions and the implementations of both methods are relatively simple.
+If there was more complex business rules / logic in those methods then that might warrant unit testing them directly, but in the current implementation I believe testing `start()` is enough.

+Other thoughts:
+- The app doesn't perform any client side validation of the inputs i.e. username and password.
+This could be a good candidate to test for sign in but in the current project structure would likely better exist in the `SignInViewModel`.
+- `SignInError` - It doesn't currently make sense to unit test this within the context of this app because it is a simple enum with extension for mapping the error messages but in a real project it could be useful to have unit tests checking that specific error response codes from the backend APIs correctly map to a specific error message displayed in the mobile app or trigger a specific app response such as logging user out or refreshing an auth token by checking the user store.

 # Task 3 - Navigation
 For the purpose of this exercise, I'm making the same assumption as Task 1 in that we're going to just replicate the iPhone experience which uses a `NavigationStack`.